NoBrainerORM/nobrainer.io/docs/configuration.md

   # You still need to run `rake db:update_indexes` to create the indexes.
   config.auto_create_tables = true

-  # When the network connection is lost, NoBrainer will the query 10 times
+  # When the network connection is lost, NoBrainer will try running a given
-  # before giving up.
-Note that this can be a problem with non idempotent
+  # query 10 times before giving up.
+Note that this can be a problem with non
-  # queries such as increments.
-Setting it to 0 disable reconnections.
+  # idempotent write queries such as increments.
+  # Setting it to 0 disable reconnections.
   config.max_reconnection_tries = 10

   # Configures the durability for database writes.
+  # The default durability is hard, unless when running with Rails in test or
-  # In test mode and development mode the durability is soft by default,
+  # development mode, for which the durability mode is soft.
-  # otherwise hard.
-  config.durability = Rails.env.in? %w(test development) ? :soft : :hard
+  config.durability = config.default_durability

+  # Configures which mechanism to use in order to perform non-racy uniqueness
+  # validations.
+Read more about this behavior in the validation section.
+  config.distributed_lock_class = nil
 end
 {% endhighlight %}